Enhanced Spatial Clustering of Single-Molecule Localizations with Graph Neural Networks: Results

 To further validate MIRO’s effectiveness in clustering across multiple scales, we applied it to experimental data obtained from SMLM imaging of Nup96-nMaple in fixed U2OS cells in 50 mM Tris in D$_2$O from Ref.~\cite{thevathasan2019nuclear}.
 The localization map, shown in Figure~\ref{fig:5}c, displays localizations color-coded by rings identified by MIRO, with non-clustered localizations represented in gray.
 This visualization highlights MIRO’s capability to accurately segment ring structures and distinguish between clustered and non-clustered molecules, even in densely packed regions.
 Figure~\ref{fig:5}d provides a zoomed-in view of selected ring-like structures, with different colors representing distinct corners, underscoring MIRO’s ability to resolve structural details at a finer scale.
 Note that some missed corners are expected due to the effective labeling efficiency of only 58\%~\cite{thevathasan2019nuclear}.

-The quantitative analysis of the clustering results is presented in Figures~\ref{fig:5}e-f.
+The quantitative analysis of the clustering results is presented in Figure~\ref{fig:5}e--f.
 The histogram of the number of localizations per NPC in Figure~\ref{fig:5}e shows very good agreement with the one obtained in the original article (Figure~4g in Ref.~\cite{thevathasan2019nuclear}), where segmentation was performed using a specifically designed algorithm involving multiple filtering and thresholding of reconstructed super-resolution images.
 Similarly, Figure~\ref{fig:5}f presents a histogram of the number of localizations per spot, revealing an exponential distribution with an average of 12.28 localizations per spot.
 Considering that each corner hosts 4 Nup96 proteins, this result corresponds to approximately 3 localizations per protein, closely aligning with the estimation performed in the original article (2.8 localizations, Table~1 in Ref.~\cite{thevathasan2019nuclear}).
-These analyses thus confirm the effectiveness of MIRO compared to the ad hoc analysis workflow used in the original study.
+These results highlight the accuracy and reliability of MIRO in multiscale real-data applications.
+In contrast, DBSCAN struggles in this scenario.
+As shown in \FigNPCDBSCAN, identifying optimal DBSCAN parameters is non-trivial, and the algorithm often produces fragmented clusters, resulting in an artificial peak of small-sized clusters in the size distribution.
+Overall, these findings underscore the advantage of MIRO not only over traditional clustering approaches like DBSCAN, but also compared to the task-specific, multi-step analysis pipeline originally proposed for this dataset~\cite{thevathasan2019nuclear}.